Kray-G/kinx/README.md

 *   Integer value is not automatically promoted to big integer, just overfow it.
 *   Can not call a script function.
 Only can call a native function.
 *   Forward declaration of a native function is not supported.
+*   Can access to the lexical scope and variables, but only for an integer value.
+*   Exceptions with `try-catch-finally` is supported, but a stack trace is not available.
+*   Support 64bit only.
+Libraries are supporting x64, ARM, MIPS, but sorry I can not test it except x64 Windows or Linux.

 ### Extending Functionalities